 A good reputation, when it comes to employer branding, will also include candidates that are unsuccessful with their job applications.
 Most people will be able to respect an employer more, even if the answer is no, if they follow up with a short email explaining their decision as well as providing feedback on how they could improve their application for the future.

-After all, there is nothing worse than giving an application and interview so much of time and effort to receive absolutely nothing back in return.
-The smallest thing really can make the world of difference when it comes to how someone perceives your business in the future and will help give an organization’s hiring process a better reputation in general.
+After all, there is nothing worse than giving an application and interview so much time and effort to receive absolutely nothing back in return.
+The smallest thing really can make a world of difference when it comes to how someone perceives your business in the future and will help give an organisation’s hiring process a better reputation in general.